jgorset/custodian/README.md

 # Custodian

-Custodian is a lightweight resource monitor that is easy to use and augment.
+Custodian is a lightweight resource monitor that makes it really easy to sample metrics and display them anywhere.

 ## Usage